Sheila Bridges Design, Inc.304 Park Ave. S., nr. 23rd St., seventh fl.; 212-678-6872; sheilabridges.com

 Sills arranges European and American furnishings in rooms known as much for over-the-top gestures (a cobblestone floor, a backlit crystal fireplace) as for museum-quality antiques.

 Thom Filicia200 Lexington Ave., nr.
 33rd St., Ste.
 815, in the New York Design Center; 212-736-6454; thomfilicia.com

 Filicia mixes classic silhouettes with modern details to create an aesthetic that’s both bold and inviting.
 His showroom, Sedgwick & Brattle, features products from his eponymous home collection and one-of-a-kind vintage pieces. (ecofriendly)

 Tom Delavan13 W. 9th St., nr.
 Fifth Ave.; 212-777-1881; tomdelavan.com

-Delavan creates spaces that reflect the lifestyle of his clients through fine furnishings and art.
-He might use a vintage Vico Magistretti Caori coffee table or display a group of authentic Warhol Polaroids featuring Farrah Fawcett, Blondie, and Keith Haring.
+Delavan creates spaces that reflect the lifestyles of his clients through fine furnishings and art.
+He might use a vintage Vico Magistretti coffee table or display a group of authentic Warhol Polaroid photos featuring Farrah Fawcett, Blondie, and Keith Haring.

 Klein puts a youthful spin on stately grandeur, drawing on his love of natural materials and knowledge of art and architecture.
 He respects his clients’ lifestyles (which have ranged from mogul to bohemian), and his interiors always radiate fun.